damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ### phpMyAdmin

-You can also visit `http://127.0.0.1:9090` or `http://example.com:9090` to access phpMyAdmin after starting the containers.
+You can also visit `https://example.com:9090` to access phpMyAdmin after starting the containers.

 The username and the password is the same as supplied in the `.env` file.